-Selling on Amazon and eBay: Pros and Cons
+Selling on Amazon vs eBay: Pros and Cons

 Prospering in the information age full of radical changes means to be ready to learn, adjust, manage information, and react quickly and flexibly.
 The Internet has changed traditional selling models tremendously.
 With the wide dissemination of any information, it is the customer who is now in charge of prospecting via search engines.
 But there is still one thing that remains unchanged in selling.

 All businessmen know that you may be a salesman of the year or even a wizard and magician of sales, but without high client traffic, all these skills are useless.
 Although ecommerce makes its own rules in selling, it all comes down to acquiring new customers.

 The story of a thousand and one ways of selling products or services online is not without internet services that bring sellers and buyers together.
 There are websites that sell everything from cars to dried fish gills to everybody without owning any inventory.
 Such a business model is known as an e-commerce marketplace.

 All marketplaces' transactions involve three parties each of which benefit from all advantages of such websites.